wp-plugins/gregs-high-performance-seo/readme.txt

 = New in This Version =

-* Fixed edge case where secondary title was not delivered correctly on a static front page.
+* Note on WordPress 4.1 compatibility.

 = Introduction =